Post-conflict reception of war criminals: Ukraine

 There are competing legacies of Bohdan Khmelnytsky, who is viewed as a national hero by some but who led an uprising that involved widespread massacres of Jews.
 The World War II-era Ukrainian Insurgent Army (UPA) is also controversial, being viewed by some Ukrainians as a national movement.
 However, the UPA in collaboration with the Nazis was responsible for mass killings of Jews and Poles during the Holocaust in Ukraine.
 Renaming of streets after Nazi collaborators and erection of monuments to them has been criticized by civil society groups.

 United States

 Twenty soldiers were awarded the Medal of Honor, the United States' highest military honor, for alleged "gallantry" and "bravery" during the 1890 Wounded Knee Massacre in which hundreds of Lakota civilians were killed.
 In 2019, Senators Elizabeth Warren and Jeff Merkley introduced a bill to revoke the medals.

-Only one United States soldier was convicted for the 1968 My Lai massacre of between 347 and 504 unarmed Vietnamese civilians by U.S. Army units.
-However, Seymour Hersch's reporting on the massacre, "I sent them a good boy and they made him a murderer", won the Pulitzer Prize.
+Only one United States soldier, William Calley, was convicted for the 1968 My Lai massacre of between 347 and 504 unarmed Vietnamese civilians by U.S. Army units.
+However, Seymour Hersh's reporting on the massacre, "I sent them a good boy and they made him a murderer", won the Pulitzer Prize.

 President Donald Trump's use of pardon powers to pardon soldiers convicted of or charged with war crimes has attracted criticism.
 According to law professor Stuart Ford, some of the pardons are illegal under international law, which requires that countries hold war criminals accountable.